ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 handle websockets to lock up.
 The original issue can be viewed `here <https://github.com/topaz/perl-Net-WebSocket-Server/issues/6>`__.

 If you want to disable censys, you can follow their instructions on their website to `opt-out <https://support.censys.io/hc/en-us/articles/360043177092-Opt-Out-of-Scanning>`__
-In Linux/ubuntu, I use ufw (make sure it is enabled) as a front-end to iptables and the following commmands do it:
+In Linux/ubuntu, I use ufw (make sure it is enabled) as a front-end to iptables and the following commands do it:

 ::